simov/markdown-viewer/README.md

 Note that the Content Security Policy header will be stripped **only** if the URL matches the corresponding [Path Matching RegExp](#path-matching) for that origin.

-Even if you have [Allowed All Origins](#allow-all-origins) and disabled the Content Security Policy at the same time, the header will be stripped **only** for those requests with URL that matches your explicitly set [Path Matching](#path-matching) regex for the Allow All origin `*://*`
+Even if you have [Allowed All Origins](#allow-all-origins) and disabled the Content Security Policy at the same time, the header will be stripped **only** for those requests with URL that matches your explicitly set [Path Matching RegExp](#path-matching) for the Allow All origin `*://*`

 ## Character Encoding

 By default Markdown Viewer uses the browser's built-in encoding detection.
 In case you want to force certain Character Encoding for a specific origin - use the Encoding select control.

-The Character Encoding set for origin is used only when the markdown content is served with explicit `Content-Type` header and explicit `charset` set in its value.
+The Character Encoding set for origin is used only when the markdown content is served with explicit `Content-Type` header and explicit `charset`.
 In all other cases Chrome picks the correct encoding by default.

+In Firefox the character encoding is set always when enabled.

 # Markdown Syntax and Features

-A few files located in the [test] folder of this repo can be used to test what's possible with Markdown Viewer:

-- Add the `raw.githubusercontent.com` origin through the [Advanced Options](#advanced-options)
-- Navigate to the test files: [syntax][test-syntax], [highlighting][test-highlighting], [mathjax][test-mathjax], [yaml][test-yaml], [toml][test-toml] and play around with the `Compiler` and `Content` options
-- Use the `Markdown/HTML` button to switch between raw markdown and rendered HTML
-- At any point click on the `Defaults` button to reset back the compiler options

-> Note that in order for the extension to fully function on the `raw.githubusercontent.com` origin you have to enable the [Disable CSP](#disable-content-security-policy) switch for that origin.
+A separate repository containing examples about: markdown syntax, syntax highlighting in code blocks, mathjax etc. is hosted on all major Git hosting providers: [GitHub][syntax-github], [GitLab][syntax-gitlab], [BitBucket][syntax-bitbucket].

+Allow the appropriate origin to render the raw markdown files directly on: [GitHub][syntax-raw-github], [GitLab][syntax-raw-gitlab], [BitBucket][syntax-raw-bitbucket], or pull any of these repositories locally and play around with the extension's options.

 # More Compilers